'All That Remains Of My Friend's Arm Is His Index Finger': AMU Students Recount Night Of Horror

 “The teachers of AMU stand in complete solidarity with their students and are angry over the barbaric armed action taken against our pupils.”

-The staffer informed us that more than 30 students were arrested and subjected to third degree torture in police stations and other unknown locations.
+She informed us that more than 30 students were arrested and subjected to third-degree torture in police stations and other unknown locations.

-“Our Vice Chancellor was involved in calling the police,” the professor said.
+“Our Vice-Chancellor was involved in calling the police,” the professor stated, “and we are enraged by it.
+The teachers are with the students and let us make no bones about it.”

 View this post on Instagram